Akashsingh310/DQ-AI-Guard/README.md

 AI-Powered Data Quality Guard is a framework for monitoring and improving data quality.
 It combines deterministic validation rules with large language model (LLM)-based root cause analysis to provide actionable insights into data issues.

-The system ingests CSV files, runs predefined quality checks, and on failure automatically invokes an AI model to explain the issues, assign severity, and recommend concrete fixes.Results are persisted as timestamped JSON reports and can be explored interactively via monitoring dashboard.
+The system ingests CSV files, runs predefined quality checks, and on failure automatically invokes an AI model to explain the issues, assign severity, and recommend concrete fixes.
+Results are persisted as timestamped JSON reports and can be explored interactively via the monitoring dashboard.

 > Note: This is not a fully completed enterprise‑grade solution.
 It is functional and usable, but some pragmatic design choices have been made